It is only with infinite patience that we can arrive at a thoughtful response and a guidance that is built upon the individual nature of the child.

 TEENS MEET IN VA'ADIM

-The va'ad is a small-group learning and sharing experience that connects individuals in memorable ways.
+The va'ad is a small-group learning and sharing experience that connects and supports both group and personal teen growth.

 WHAT WE TEACH

-Facilitators receive training and step-by-step guides for one-hour sessions using multiple learning modalities.
+Facilitators receive Mussar training for teens and guidance for leading teen sessions using a variety of learning modalities.

 PROGRAM HISTORY